siondawson/milestone-project-3/readme.md

 # Technologies Used

 * HTML
-  * HTML was used to complete the structure of the website
+  * HTML was used to complete the structure of the website.
 * CSS
-  * CSS was used for custom styling on the website
+  * CSS was used for custom styling on the website.
 * Python
   * This website is a python package.
 Python is used to render the website and pass data between the database (back-end) and the front-end.
 * Flask
-  * Flask was used..
+  * Flask was used as a python framework to complete the project.
 * SQL Alchemy
-  * Used for database management
+  * Used for database management.
 * Elephant SQL
   * Free plan (Tiny Turtle) used to host database on deployed version.
 * Heroku